An Economic analogy to Electrodynamics

 Here we recall that when an electromagnetic radiation falls on a medium, three processes occur.
 For low energy, photoelectric effect is the dominant process.
 As the energy increases of the infalling radiation, Compton scattering starts becoming important.
 At still higher energy, pair production takes over.
 For the photoelectric effect, cross-section, $\sigma_{cross}$, or, probability for the process to occur

 Photoelectric effect is producing free electrons at the cost of work-function.
 This phenomenon is exactly similar to employment generation from the pool of unemployed youth at the cost of lump sum money.
 In India, this is like giving one-time small money/loan to buy say an auto/a cab to an unemployed young man and making him self-employed.
-Compton scattering is pumping money in risky assets.
-Pair production is like bringing an woman to work place at the cost of a vacancy at the household cores.
+Hence, employment generation rate, denoted as $<employment>$ is the analogue of total transition rate, $<P>\sigma_{cross}$.
+But